 Scott: Do you have any crazy hot sauce or chile pepper-related stories that have happened over the years?

-Mike: Well, this was years ago when Van Halen were playing in Boston, and I remember the guys in Aerosmith came to our show.
+Mike: Well, this was years ago when Van Halen was playing in Boston, and I remember the guys in Aerosmith came to our show.
 It was in the early ’90s.
 We were playing and someone mentioned they were at the show.
 I was all excited and came off stage and one of them had a bottle of habanero olives.
 I was literally right off the stage, sweating and I was so excited because I had never seen habanero olives before and immediately ate two of them.
 I was hiccuping, I was almost hallucinating…

 Scott: That sounds worse than eating an actual pepper! (laughs)